rcoh/angle-grinder/README.md

 Angle-grinder allows you to parse, aggregate, sum, average, percentile, and sort your data.
 You can see it, live-updating, in your terminal.
 Angle grinder is designed for when, for whatever reason, you don't have your data in graphite/honeycomb/kibana/sumologic/splunk/etc. but still want to be able to do sophisticated analytics.

 Angle grinder can process about a million rows per second, so it's usable for fairly meaty aggregation.
 The results will live update in your terminal as data is processed.
+Angle grinder is a bare bones functional programming language coupled with a pretty terminal UI.

 [![asciicast](https://asciinema.org/a/bEjKsArIFgOOnxzb1FMZMWPhh.png)](https://asciinema.org/a/bEjKsArIFgOOnxzb1FMZMWPhh)